quiknode-labs/victoria-logger/README.md

 }
 ```

-Replace `YOUR_USERNAME` with your GitHub username or the username where the repository is hosted.

 ## Configuration

 You can configure the logger with various settings.
 Check the `logger.go` file for more details and documentation.